-Claiming that Mexicans “were victims of an imperialism by which Mexico lost half of its territory,” Navarro predicts that the rapid growth of America’s Latino population will inevitably result in “a transfer of power,” “control,” and “influence” that “has the potential of ‘tipping the balance’ of U.S. elections, especially the presidential elections,” in favor of the Democratic Party.
+Claiming that Mexicans “were victims of an imperialism by which Mexico lost half of its territory,” Navarro predicted that the rapid growth of America’s Latino population would inevitably result in “a transfer of power,” “control,” and “influence” that “has the potential of ‘tipping the balance’ of U.S. elections, especially the presidential elections,” in favor of the Democratic Party.

 At an anti-Prop 187 conference at UC Riverside on January 15, 1995, Navarro warned that “the forces of evil” and the “nativist mindset” within the Republican Party were rebelling, with reflexive bigotry, against “the browning of America.”
 “You are like the generals that command armies,” he told his Latino listeners.
 “We’re in a state of war.”
 He then reassured them that “history and time is on our side, as one people, as one nation within a nation as the community that we are, the Chicano/Latino community of this nation.”